 The gel systems utilise a tough outer shell.
 Inside sits a sewn-in gel insert.
 The nature of the gel ensures even weight distribution across the seat.
 Most importantly, this aids in the prevention of pressure-related discomfort.

-The gel systems are thinner than the air systems and are in the region of 1cm thick.
+The gel systems are thinner than the air systems and are around 1cm thick.
 If you’re a shorter rider, or if you are unable/unwilling to lower your motorcycle seat height, you may fare better with a Tourec gel system over an air system.

 7. AirRider Motorcycle Seat Pad (Air)